Mo0rBy/nvim_config/README.md

 ## Tmux

 I use my terminal ALL the time.
 [Tmux](https://github.com/tmux/tmux) helps me to increase my productivity when in my terminal.
 The primary utility of Tmux is that it allows me to quickly switch between Neovim and a CLI terminal window.

+### Setup

+Install tmux using your preferred method.
+I did not have any issues installing the latest version using the `apt` package manager like I did with alacritty.

+To ensure that the `tmux/tmux.conf` file is loaded, open a tmux session and use the default keymap (`Ctrl+b`) and press `:` to enter the tmux command mode and execute `source-file ~/.config/tmux/tmux.conf` to load the config.
+If the default `Ctrl+b` doesn't work, then try `Ctrl+a`, this is what I have it set to in my config.

+Once the `tmux.conf` has been loaded for the first time, then you can use `Ctrl+a`, `r` to refresh the tmux config.

 ### Relevant files